-- Work applied to a completed degree cannot be accepted (except when approved for the Ed.D. in School Improvement program). - 2.
+- 1. Work applied to a completed degree cannot be accepted (except when approved for the Ed.D. in School Improvement program). - 2.
 Work must have been completed within the six to eight-year period allowed for the completion of degree requirements.
-Refer to the Time Limits to Complete a Graduate Degree policy for more information. - 3.
+Refer to the Time Limits to Complete a Graduate Degree policy for more information.
+The period for transfer credit will be calculated from the first date of the semester of entryu to the degree program at UWG. - 3.
 Work must have been applicable toward a graduate degree at the institution where the credit was earned. - 4.
 Only grades of B or better may be transferred. - 5.
-Work offered for transfer must be approved by the College/School Director of Graduate Studies, Graduate Program Director, and the Academic Advisor. - Once approved, a completed Request for Graduate Transfer of Credit form should be sent to the Graduate School for processing.
+Work offered for transfer must be approved by the College/School Director of Graduate Studies, Graduate Program Director, and the Academic Advisor. - 6.
+Once approved, a completed Request for Graduate Transfer of Credit form should be sent to the Graduate School for processing.